Amphetamines Uses, Effects, and Addiction

 Symptoms of Addiction

-Other core symptoms of amphetamine addiction include:
+Other core symptoms include:

 - Persisting with drug use despite repeated efforts to reduce intake